The effects of long distance running on Fascia

 Since graduating a year ago, I’ve been able to successfully set up as a therapist and continued with the School’s post graduate programmes.
 My health has improved significantly and I’ve found a deeper satisfaction for my inclinations to explore and discover than I was offered previously.
 Through bodywork, I began a yoga teacher training course and have found that the massage gives a privileged perspective on posture and alignment.
 In truth, the insights I’ve been given through bodywork have far surpassed my expectations.

 I currently work out of several practices in the Exeter area and I can’t see myself doing any other form of work.
 I feel privileged to have the support of the School and the local complementary health community.”

-Toby has also studied Indian Head Massage, Remedial Massage and Myofascial Release with School of Bodywork.
+Toby has also studied Indian Head Massage, Remedial Massage and Fascial Release with School of Bodywork.

 Emma Barnes on her progress

 “Business has been going very well since the Remedial diploma, clients continue to attend for remedial treatment and Swedish massage.
 I treat three days a week, and for those days I am booked up well in advance.
 The Remedial Diploma not only gave me more of a library of techniques to use, it also gave me confidence in my self to trust my own judgement.
 I still treat a broad range of clients, a lot of which start coming for Remedial treatment and then continue booking appointments for Maintenance Treatments.
 I am very happy with the way my clinic has been received.
 It has taken a lot of effort and encouragement which is paying off now.
 The courses that I have done with School of Bodywork have given me an excellent grounding with which to start and continue my business.”